We may receive compensation when you click on links to products from our partners.

 - Include friends, family, current and former coworkers, teachers/professors, etc.

-- Let everyone in your network know you are looking for a job (more is more).
+your network know you are looking for a job (more is more). - Leverage

-- Leverage your network to get interviews at your target companies.
+your network to get interviews at your target companies. - Leverage

-- Leverage your network to put in a “good word” when you are interviewing at their company.
+your network to put in a “good word” when you are interviewing at their company. - Your network is your best source for references – use them.

 - Remember to reciprocate (don’t ask others to do what you would not do yourself).